8 Paired t-test

 8.3 Activity 3: Preparing the dataframe

-Again, we need to calculate one mean response time (RT) value for congruent and one for incongruent trials per participant.
-Like last week, we can also compute the Simon effect again as the difference score between incongruent and congruent trails.
+Again, we need to calculate the mean response time (RT) for both congruent and incongruent trials per participant.
+As we did last week, we can also compute the Simon effect as the difference score between incongruent and congruent trials.

 To keep all the data in one place, we should join this output with the demographics.
 While you won’t need the demographic information for the t-test itself, having it included will give you a complete dataframe.
-This can be useful when you need to calculate demographics for the Methods section; for example if you end up excluding data points you can compute sample size, age and gender splits straight away rather than having to apply the same exclusions to a different data object.
+This can be useful when you need to calculate demographics for the Methods section; for example if you end up excluding data points, you can compute sample size, age, and gender splits straight away rather than having to apply the same exclusion criteria to a different data object.

 For the paired version of the t.test

-, we need congruent and inconguent trials in separate columns, so that each participant still only has one row in the dataframe (i.e., wide format).
-Here is the output we are after:
+, we need the congruent and incongruent trials in separate columns, ensuring each participant still has only one row in the dataframe (i.e., wide format).
+Below is the output we aim to achieve:

 participant | gender | age | education | similarity | congruent | incongruent | simon_effect |